beetlesoup/timezone-converter/README.md

 **2020-11-18:** Firefox's "Your First Extension" tutorial found [here](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension)

+**2020-11-18:** I kept changing stuff and resetting git commits!
+That was fun, and my git log is so cleeean!

 **2020-11-18:** Time for that pesky "deal with it later."
 How am I going to write the code in Python? ...
 There's a complicated way that seems dead, or I could use a compiler(?) to translate my Python to Javascript..... uh, like talking to someone through Google Translate?
 No, thanks.
 Let's just try doing this on Chrome.

 **2020-11-18:** Documenting first, I added this reference to the README:
 > Learned how to create a Chrome extension on pythonspot, link [here](https://pythonspot.com/create-a-chrome-plugin-with-python/)

 **2020-11-18:** That uses a compiler to translate to JavaScript!
-Looks like Javascript is for web stuff and Python is for way cooler stuff.
+Looks like Javascript is for web stuff and Python is a way cooler process for under the hood stuff.
 Duh.
 Should've known that.
 Alright, fine, I'll just do that on Firefox.

 (I prefer Firefox because Chrome is slow.
 Maybe I have too many extensions.)

+**2020-11-18:** Tried to rewrite a comment using git REBASE [reference link [here](https://docs.github.com/en/free-pro-team@latest/github/committing-changes-to-your-project/changing-a-commit-message)]- OOPS.
+Although I did this successfully before (in a Udacity course, not in this project), it looks like I did something wrong this time.
+I really want to spend the time to fix it, but I need to get to sleep for work tomorrow.
+I'm a responsible adult.

+**2020-11-18:** Almost couldn't sleep thinking about how I got the answer: delete the local directory and just GIT PULL!
+It should work, right?
+I didn't already try that?
+I will NOT get my laptop out and check.
+Is it bad that I'm taking the easy way out, or is that what GitHub is FOR?

+**2020-11-19:** Git pull worked!
+And I won't be late for work.